Non-intrusive model reduction of advection-dominated hyperbolic problems using neural network shift augmented manifold transformation: NNsPOD-ROM algorithm

 \section{NNsPOD-ROM algorithm}

-In this section, we discuss the complete workflow for developing ROM using NNsPOD.
-The workflow can be divided into two stages as reported in Algorithm \ref{alg:two}, FOM pre-processing (offline stage), which comprises of NNsPOD and constructing ROM and FOM post-processing (online stage), for testing and prediction of snapshots for given parameters. \\

-For the given input, parameters and their corresponding snapshots, reference configuration index, neural-networks architecture and respective stopping criterion, the training of {InterpNet} and {ShiftNet} is separated and at first, {InterpNet} is trained and later the {ShiftNet}.
-The {InterpNet} should be able to learn and reconstruct the field value of the reference configuration, whose forward map will used to reconstruct field values during ShiftNet training and for this reason the InterpNet loss function $\mathcal{L}_{\text{InterpNet}}$ must be optimised and is of keen importance.
-During ShiftNet training, for each shifted space, ${\text{x}_{i}^{shift}}$, the field values are obtained using trained InterpNet forward map and the ShiftNet loss function $\mathcal{L}_{\text{ShiftNet}}$ is minimized to learn the optimal shift operator. \\
+In this section, we present the implementation of the complete NNsPOD-ROM algorithm, which includes both the offline and online stages for constructing efficient and accurate ROMs for advection-dominated problems.
+As outlined in Algorithm \ref{alg:two}, the NNsPOD-ROM algorithm is divided into two stages: 1) FOM Pre-processing (Offline Stage): This stage involves the neural network shift-augmented transformation (which includes the training of neural networks and manifold transformation) and the construction of the ROM on the transformed linear subspace, and 2) FOM Post-processing (Online Stage): This stage focuses on the testing and prediction phase. \\

-After the completion of training (reaching the desired criterion), for each input parameter, we obtain the optimal shifted space $\tilde{\text{x}}_{i}^{ref}$ that shifts/transports the snapshot to reference frame, by backward mapping (subtracting) the reference configuration grid distribution by optimal shift (obtained by ShiftNet forward map).
-Once we have the shifted space $\tilde{\text{x}}_{i}^{ref}$, which transports the snapshots field values to reference frame, we need to reconstruct these snapshots field values w.r.t the reference configuration grid distribution ${\text{x}}_{ref}$ or physical space x (${\text{x}}_{ref} = $ x), for which we use linear interpolator.
-After this step, all the snapshots are at the reference frame and in the same grid distribution, now we perform reduction to achieve sharp KnW decay and get low-dimensional transformed linear approximation subspace, obtaining \textit{r} number of POD modes to construct ROM, by the following the steps mentioned the previous \autoref{subsec:Reduced Order Modelling}. \\
+\textbf{FOM Pre-processing (offline stage):} At first, we collect input parameters $(\mathbf{x}, t_i)$ and their corresponding snapshots $\mathbf{u}_i$, which are required for training.
+We then select a reference configuration, specify the neural network architectures for InterpNet and ShiftNet, and define their stopping criteria.
+Initially, we obtain the transformed snapshots matrix $\mathcal{X}$ and the shift operator $\mathcal{T}_\text{shift}$ by following Algorithm \ref{alg:one}, which reports neural network shift augmented transformation.
+After this step, all the transformed snapshots are at the reference frame and in the same grid distribution $ \mathbf{x} \in \mathbb{V}$.
+Finally, we perform linear dimensionality reduction on the transformed snapshots matrix, to achieve sharp KnW decay and obtain a low-dimensional transformed linear approximation subspace.
+We obtain the \textit{r} number of most energetic POD modes to construct ROM and follow the framework outlined in \autoref{sec:Reduced Order Modelling} to construct non-intrusive or data-driven ROMs. \\